randym32/Anki.Vector.Documentation/documents/vector-enhancement-proposals/VEP2 - Package management for modules on Vector.md

 ---
 title: VEP2 - Package management for modules on Vector
-summary: Supports installng and uninstalling packages/modules on Vector
+summary: Supports installing and uninstalling packages/modules on Vector
 authors: Randall Maas
 ---